List of parks in Portland, Oregon

-Portland is home to one of the largest municipal parks in the United States, Forest Park, as well as the world's smallest park—at 61 cm in diameter—Mill Ends Park.
+Portland is home to one of the largest municipal parks in the United States, Forest Park, as well as the smallest park in the United States—at 61 cm in diameter—Mill Ends Park.

 The development of Portland's park system was largely guided by the 1903 Olmsted Portland park plan.
 There are at least 279 parks and natural areas in Portland.
 Most of these are operated by Portland Parks & Recreation, though the State of Oregon, Metro regional government, the Portland Water Bureau, and the Federal Government also operate parks as well.